bioteam/sLAM/README.md

 python3 sLAM/make-slam.py -d -t 1 -p "I am testing a language model" -v
 ```

-This job takes about 4.5 hours on a Mac M1 laptop (32 GB RAM).
+1 epoch takes about 4.5 hours on a Mac M1 laptop (32 GB RAM).

 ## To Do

 * Add a validation dataset to test validation loss and other metrics.
 * Add ability to download or load other text inputs.
 * Add subword tokenization capability.
+* Handle end-of-sentence (EOS) correctly.